Skip to content

 acq-<label> acquisition, additional information recommended

-dir-<label> phase-encoding direction: e.g. AP, PA, LR... optional
+dir-<label> phase-encoding direction: e.g. AP, PA, LR... recommended

 Note: Within our conversion pipeline, the Phase Encoding Direction gets retrieved from the DICOM header.